DISC Management Styles: Which Kind of Manager Are You?

 The DISC behavior assessment is a tool developed by Walter Vernon Clarke based on the DISC theory by Dr. William Moulton Marston.
 After 40 years of research, the DISC behavior assessment has become an effective tool for managers in the workplace thanks to its simplicity and practicality.

-The DISC behavior assessment groups our personalities into four groups – Dominance, Influence, Steadiness, and Conscientious – based on their reactions to different stimuli.
-Each DISC personality has distinguished characteristics, strengths and weaknesses.
+The DISC behavior assessment groups our personalities into 4 groups – Dominance, Influence, Steadiness, and Conscientious – based on their reactions to different stimuli.
+Each DISC personality has distinguished characteristics, strengths, and weaknesses.
 Everyone is a combination of two or more DISC personalities.

-Your inherent personalities have an immense impact on everything you do, the way you behave, the way you interact with the surrounding.
+Your inherent personalities have an immense impact on everything you do, the way you behave, and the way you interact with your surroundings.
 The DISC test was created for you to understand and develop yourself.

-As a manager, knowing DISC and how to apply it helps profoundly in recruitment and cooperation with your employees.
-Just like how the DISC assessment explains and predicts your behaviors, your DISC personality suggests the kind of management style you are likely to take.
+As a manager, knowing DISC management styles and how to apply them helps profoundly in recruitment and cooperation with your employees.
+Just like how the DISC assessment explains and predicts your behaviors, your DISC personality suggests how you manage people.

-4 management styles based on DISC personality test
+4 DISC management styles based on DISC personality test

 Dominance (D)